akashcraft/UnitConverter/README.md

 ## Instructions

-Simply go into the lib folder for the dart files along with the pages.
+To view source code, simply go into the lib folder for the dart files along with the app pages.

 ## Who can use this?